Total Urology Care of New York

 The goal of pelvic reconstructive surgery is to restore the vaginal canal to its original state, and to support the neighboring organs so that they remain in their correct anatomic position.
 The surgery can be performed safely and effectively through the vagina, as an outpatient procedure.

-Your treatment will depend on the severity of your symptoms.
-Reconstructive surgery reconstructs the pelvic floor with the goal of restoring the organs to their original position.
 Weakness of the pelvic floor often affects more than one area.
 Depending on the location of your prolapse, there are different surgical strategies for various types of prolapse such as posterior prolapse, anterior prolapse, uterine prolapse and vaginal vault prolapse.
-There are many surgical procedures that can correct your problem.
-Dr. Kavaler who is a urologist, uro-gynecologist, and reconstructive surgeon, can discuss all the various options with you to help you decide the best solution in her top-rated NYC office.
+Your treatment will depend on the severity of your symptoms.
+Dr. Kavaler who is a urologist, uro-gynecologist, and reconstructive surgeon, can discuss all the various options with you to help you decide the best solution.